 This course is intended for students who have a thorough knowledge of analytic geometry and elementary functions as well as geometry, algebra and trigonometry.
-Students will follow the AP syllabus provided by The College Board in preparation for the Calculus AB examination. and details on the course its content can be found http://apcentral.collegeboard.com/article/0,3045,151-165-0-2178,00.html.
+Students will follow the AP syllabus provided by The College Board in preparation for the Calculus AB examination.
+Additional details on the course and its content can be found at http://apcentral.collegeboard.com/article/0,3045,151-165-0-2178,00.html.
 Students are encouraged to take the AP exam in May, but it is not a requirement for enrollment in the course and the decision concerning exam registration need not be made until March.
 Students are expected to have a scientific calculator or preferably a graphing calculator available for class and at home for use in assignments.
 This course may not be selected if Calculus has been successfully completed.
+Please note:

 This course requires an Honors/Advanced Placement contract to be completed.

 AP Calculus BC - Course #426

+1 credit
-Prerequisite: Successful completion of Honors Pre-Calculus,

-Calculus or AP Calculus AB
+Prerequisite: Successful completion of Honors Pre-Calculus, Calculus or AP Calculus AB 5 pds/wk

+Grades 10-12

 Calculus BC begins with a review and extension of the methods of differentiation and integration learned in AP Calculus AB Additional topics are infinite sequence and series including Taylor Series, three-dimensional vectors, partial derivatives, multivariable integration, and an introduction to differential equations.
 Successful completion of AP Calculus BC should be adequate preparation for the BC Advanced Placement Calculus test in May.
+Please note:

-• This course requires an Honors/Advanced Placement contract to be completed.
+This course requires an Honors/Advanced Placement contract to be completed.

 AP Computer Science Principles - Course #428

+1 credit 5 pds/wk

-Prerequisite: successful completion of Algebra I Grades 9-12
+Prerequisite: Successful completion of Algebra I Grades 9-12

+3rades 9-12

 AP Computer Science Principles will introduce students to the broad field of Computer Science.
 Students are not expected to have any prior computer programming knowledge or experience.
 The course will cover the creative aspects of programming, the Internet, cybersecurity concerns, abstractions, algorithms, large data sets, and computing impacts.
 AP Computer Science Principles also gives students the opportunity to use current technologies to create computational artifacts for both self-expression and problem solving.
 Together, these aspects of the course make up a rigorous and rich curriculum that aims to broaden participation in Computer Science.
+Please note:

-This course requires an Honors/Advanced Placement contract to be completed.

-AP Computer Science A - Course #427

-Prerequisite: successful completion of Honors Algebra II or Algebra II Grades 10-12
+• This course requires an Honors/Advanced Placement contract to be completed.
+AP Computer Science A - Course #427 Prerequisite: successful completion of Honors Algebra II or Algebra II Grades 10-12 1 credit 5 pds/wk

 The goals of the AP Computer Science A course are comparable to those in the introductory course for computer science majors offered in many college and university computer science departments.
 It is not expected that all students in the AP Computer Science A course will major in computer science at the university level.
 The AP Computer Science A course is intended to serve both as an introductory course for computer science majors and as a course for people who will major in other disciplines and want to be informed citizens in today's technological society.
 The following goals apply to the AP Computer Science A course.
 Students should be able to:

-- •design, implement and analyze solutions to problems - •use and implement commonly used algorithms - use standard data structures - develop and select appropriate algorithms and data structures to solve new problems - •write solutions fluently in an object-oriented paradigm
+- design, implement and analyze solutions to problems - use and implement commonly used algorithms - use standard data structures - develop and select appropriate algorithms and data structures to solve new problems - write solutions fluently in an object-oriented paradigm Please note: